 Credit Based Financing

-As implied by the name, this equipment financing qualification is based off of your credit score.
+As implied by the name, this equipment financing qualification is based on your credit score.
 Most of the time, this option won’t be as expensive as other financing options, as long as you have a good credit score.

 To qualify for this, all you need is credit.
 If your credit score ranges between 620-650, you could expect to finance $25,000 worth of equipment for 5 years for about $760 a month, as long as you have money in the bank and have been in business for at least 2 years.
 A better credit score of 650-680 could improve the rates to $650 a month and if your credit score is over 680, you will get the best rates at $550 a month.